varabyte/kobweb/README.md

   * **Probably not?** I'm assuming most companies are so risk-averse they would not even use Compose HTML, which Kobweb is built on top of.
 If you *were* considering Compose HTML, however, Kobweb is worth a look.

-On the fence but not sure?
+On the fence but not sure.
 Connect with us, and I'd be happy to help you assess your situation.

 ## Testimonials

 I'm pleased to mention that Kobweb has received feedback from some satisfied users.
 Here are a few:

 * "This is a pretty bloody amazing technology you've created here.
-I have been dreading upgrading [my] website for ages because I didn't want to go back to html and css 🫤 now i can stay with Kotlin 😀"
+I have been dreading upgrading [my] website for ages because I didn't want to go back to html and css 🫤 now I can stay with Kotlin 😀"
-* "Kobweb looks fantastic and I've been [trying] to use kotlin in all parts of [my] hobby stuff and work, so I got real excited when I saw Kobweb, [even though] I hadn't been satisfied with a web framework in a long time.
+* "Kobweb looks fantastic and I've been [trying] to use Kotlin in all parts of [my] hobby stuff and work, so I got real excited when I saw Kobweb, [even though] I hadn't been satisfied with a web framework in a long time.
 Incredible work."
-* "I started using Kobweb from last week and I have to say this [...] reinvented web development for me. [...]
+* "I started using Kobweb last week and I have to say this [...] reinvented web development for me. [...]
 I used to hate html css.
-After getting hands on kobweb I’m in love with it."
+After getting my hands on kobweb I’m in love with it."
 * "Finally got paid -- all thanks to kobweb 🎉💥"
 * "I didn't wanna learn any JS framework so when I first learned about kobweb it felt like a no-brainer; having built 2 Android apps with compose already and a backend with ktor.
-One could argue Android developers are the best target audience, since the additional knowledge needed to move an app to web with kobweb is minimal.
+One could argue Android developers are the best target audience since the additional knowledge needed to move an app to the web with kobweb is minimal.
 I love it! 🤩"

 # Connecting with us